iScsc/iscsc.fr/README.md

 ├── frontend
-│   ├── public              *automatically generated files and images that are publically available for the user* │   └── src                 *source code of the website* │       ├── components      *source code of main components of the website* │       ├── context         *defines the context function to keep track data with useReducer* │       ├── hooks           *defines the hooks that trigger the context functions* │       ├── pages           *source code of the pages of the website* │       ├── App.js          *defines the routes of the application* │       ├── index.js        *main js application of the website* │       └── index.css       *css styling file of the website*
+│   ├── public              *automatically generated files and images that are publically available for the user* │   └── src                 *source code of the website* │       ├── components/      *source code of main components of the website* │       ├── context/         *defines the context function to keep track data with useReducer* │       ├── hooks/           *defines the hooks that trigger the context functions* │       ├── pages/           *source code of the pages of the website* │       ├── App.js          *defines the routes of the application* │       ├── index.js        *main js application of the website* │       └── index.css       *css styling file of the website*